-- 1.9.1 A dog handlers' allowance designed to compensate for caring for a dog on rest days and public holidays - is payable where a police dog is kept and cared for at the member's home.
-A further 25 per cent of the allowance is paid for each additional police dog kept at home. - 1.9.2 The allowance payable from 1 September 2020 is £2,398.4
+- 1.9.1 A dog handlers' allowance designed to compensate for caring for a dog on rest days and public holidays is payable where a police dog is kept and cared for at the member's home.
+A further 25 per cent of the allowance is paid for each additional police dog kept at home. - 1.9.2 The allowance payable from 1 September 2020 is £2,400.
+As set out in Annex F, circulated under Branch Board circular 010-2021